mexmettat/it-asset-tracking-MAGNA/README.md

 - Add, edit, delete devices
 - Mark as Faulty / Normal
 - Track quantities
 - Search box for filtering by brand, type, serial number, etc.

 ### ⚠️ Faulty Devices (`/arizali`)
 - View all faulty devices
 - **“Mark as Normal”** button to restore device usability
+- When a device is deleted, related **service records** are removed via cascade, while **fault records** are cleaned up manually.
+- This ensures **data integrity** and prevents database relationship errors.

 ### 🛠 Service History (`/servis`)
 - Add, edit, delete service records for devices
 - **Multiple open service records for the same device are not allowed**
 - **If status is set to “Repaired” or “Delivered,” the device is automatically removed from the faulty list**

+### 🔍 Advanced Search & Pagination
+- On inventory, faults, and service pages, the **search bar** allows quick filtering by brand, type, serial number, home code, or operating system.
+- Results are **paginated**, and users can select the number of records per page.

 ### ⚙️ Parameters (`/parametreler`)
 - Manage options such as Type, Brand, Model, Operating System